Billionaire Profile

 In-Depth Profile

-Ronald Owen Perelman was born on January 1, 1943, in Greensboro, North Carolina.
-He was raised in a Jewish family.
-His father, Raymond Perelman, was an accomplished businessman.
-Ron attended Villanova University and later earned a BS in Economics and an MBA from the Wharton School of the University of Pennsylvania.
+Ronald Owen Perelman was born in Greensboro, North Carolina, on January 1, 1943.
+He was raised in a Jewish family in Elkins Park, Pennsylvania.
+Perelman's father, Raymond G. Perelman, was a businessman who owned Belmont Iron Works.
+Ronald attended The Haverford School and later pursued business studies at the University of Pennsylvania, earning a Bachelor of Science and an MBA from the Wharton School of Business.

 Rise to Success